 Good became the Commanding Officer of both Fort Taylor in Key West, Florida and of the more distant Fort Jefferson—remotely located off the coast of Florida and accessible only by boat—when half of the 47th Pennsylvania Volunteers were shipped off to garrison that Tortugas-based federal installation.
 (While Good used Fort Taylor as his home base, his second-in-command, Lieutenant-Colonel Alexander was stationed at Fort Jefferson.)

-It was a noteworthy year not just for the casualties incurred by disease—but even more so for the clear commitment that the men of the 47th had to preserving the Union.
+It was also noteworthy year due to the casualties incurred by disease—but even more so for the clear commitment that the men of the 47th had to preserving the Union.
 Many who could have returned home, their heads legitimately held high after all they had endured, instead chose to reenlist for additional three-year tours of duty when their initial service terms expired.

 So effective was the service of the regiment during this time that the residents of Key West paid their respects to Colonel Good by presenting a finely crafted sword to him as a measure of their respect for the man and his subordinates.
 The 17 May 1918 edition of The Allentown Democrat recorded what happened to the weapon as follows: